TheLovinator1/discord-twitter-webhooks/README.md

 `discord-twitter-webhooks` is automated tool that checks [Twitter](https://twitter.com) for new tweets and sends them to a [Discord](https://discord.com/) webhook.

-This bot is configured with a config file or environment variables and is written in Python 3.
+This bot is configured with a config file or environment variables and is written in Python.

 ## Installation